Missouri Alliance for Animal Legislation

-One of our goals during 2017 is to expand awareness of our legislative efforts throughout Missouri, via a new website and usage of social media, supporting initiatives within institutions of higher learning, and providing educational opportunities to all residents of Missouri.
+One of our ongoing goals is to expand awareness of our legislative efforts throughout Missouri (and the country) via our website and usage of social media, supporting initiatives within institutions of higher learning, and providing educational opportunities to all residents of Missouri.

 An educated and informed public can and will make a difference in the lives of animals."

 Stacy is truly committed to animal welfare and believes strongly in the Alliance’s mission of advocating for stronger laws to protect animals and encouraging stricter enforcement of existing laws.
 Stacy’s dedication to the welfare of animals combined with her financial expertise is valuable to the Alliance Board.